chaoss/wg-dei/focus-areas/time-inclusion.md

 # Time Inclusion for Virtual Events

+### This metric is a release candidate.
+To comment on this metric please see Issue [#[put the respective Issue Number here]](URL to issue).
+Following a comment period, this metric will be included in the next regular release.

 Question: How can organizers of virtual events be mindful of attendees and speakers in other time zones?

 ## Description